kfahn22/L-System-Pattern-Generator/instructions.md

-# Instructions
+# Instructions - WIP

-There are three sets of sliders for each visualization.
+There are multiple sliders and three sets of dropdowns for each visualization.
 (While the majority of the rule-sets render fractals, a few just render multiple copies of the shape in interesting ways.)

+This code as the sliders for the first L-system, setting the translation, fractal level to 5, the grid length to 20, strokeweight to 2, alpha to 145, of the scale of the shape to 1/2 of the grid size.
+The L-system rotation are both set to zero.
+The remaining numbers are the shape parameters.

 `[sliders0, sliderLabels0] = addSliders(
     10,